Skip to content

 Software and programming environment

-• GNU compiler stack
+• The GNU compiler stack

-• AOCC compiler stack
+• The AOCC compiler stack

-• CUDA and Nvidia HPC Software Development Kit (SDK)
+• CUDA and NVIDIA HPC Software Development Kit (SDK)

-• OpenMPI as main MPI library
+• OpenMPI as the main MPI library

 Sensitive data services in Roihu